pdsl2005/pdsl2005/README.md

 Hello!
 I'm an aspiring bioinformatics developer interested in personalized medicine!
+Currently a second year Computer Science Major at Northeastern University.